brettmkettler/BtBmsDisplay/BMS_SETUP.md

 For issues or questions:
 1. Check the application logs: `sudo journalctl -u btbms-display.service -f`
 2. Verify BMS connectivity with the `/api/bms/status` endpoint
-3. Test in mock mode first: `POST /api/bms/mock/true`
-4. Ensure Bluetooth permissions are correct
+3. Ensure Bluetooth permissions are correct
-5. Verify BMS units are powered and within range (typically 10-30 feet)
+4. Verify BMS units are powered and within range (typically 10-30 feet)